sec0uth/brick-abode-project-interview/README.md

 It errors out with this traceback.
 It says that some `/config.yml` is not a file, or is missing.

 The Juniper application needs a configuration file with the user arguments like ssh host, banner message and so on.
-It can read this file from a environment variable called `JNPR_CONFIG_FILE`.
-So now let's take a look at the juniper service at `docker-compose.yml`.
+It can read this file from an environment variable called `JNPR_CONFIG_FILE`.
+So let's inspect the juniper service at `docker-compose.yml`.

 ```yml
 ...